GMOD/jbrowse/README.md

 Then you can simply edit files and your changes will be available in the browser (i.e. no build step is required)

-You can also optionally run build steps to create the minimized codebase
+You can also optionally run build steps to create the minimized codebase.
+Extra dependencies Text::Markdown and DateTime are required to run the build step.

+    make -f build/Makefile release-notest
-    make -f build/Makefile release
+    make -f build/Makefile release # alternate build with full test suite

 To build the Electron app, run the following